What do parts of speech mean in Russian? What parts of speech are there?

 An adjective is an independent significant part of speech that combines words that:

-• 1) designate a non-procedural sign of the subject and answer the questions what ?, whose ?;
+• 1) indicate a non-procedural feature of the subject and answer the questions which?, whose?;

-• 2) change by gender, number and case, and some - by completeness / brevity and degrees of comparison;
+• 2) change according to gender, number and cases, and some - according to completeness/brevity and degrees of comparison;

 • 3) in a sentence there are definitions or a nominal part of a compound nominal predicate. speech noun verb adverb

-Adjectives depend on nouns, so questions to adjectives are asked from nouns.
-Adjectives help us to select the desired item from a variety of identical items.
-Our speech without adjectives would be like a painting painted with gray paint.
-Adjectives make our speech more accurate and figurative, as they allow us to show various signs of an object.
+Adjectives depend on nouns, so questions on adjectives are asked from nouns.
+Adjectives help us select the desired item from many identical items.
+Our speech without adjectives would be like a picture painted with gray paint.
+Adjectives make our speech more precise and figurative, as they allow us to show various characteristics of an object.

 Numeral

-The numeral is an independent significant part of speech that combines words that denote numbers, the number of objects or the order of objects when counting and answer the question how many? or what?.
+A numeral is an independent significant part of speech that combines words that denote numbers, the number of objects or the order of objects when counting and answer the question how many? or which one?.

-The numeral is a part of speech in which words are combined based on the commonality of their meaning - relation to number.
-The grammatical features of numerals are heterogeneous and depend on which category the numeral belongs to in terms of meaning.
+The numeral is a part of speech into which words are combined based on the commonality of their meaning - their relationship to number.
+The grammatical features of numerals are heterogeneous and depend on which category of meaning the numeral belongs to.

-Words with the meaning of number play important role in people's lives.
+Words with number meanings play important role in people's lives.
 Numbers measure the number of objects, distance, time, size of objects, their weight, cost.
-In writing, words-numbers are often replaced by numbers.
+In writing, number words are often replaced by numbers.
 In the documents, it is necessary that the amount be written in words, and not just in numbers.

-A pronoun is an independent non-significant part of speech that indicates objects, signs or quantities, but does not name them.
+A pronoun is an independent non-nominal part of speech that indicates objects, signs or quantities, but does not name them.

-The grammatical features of pronouns are different and depend on which part of speech the pronoun acts as a substitute in the text.
+The grammatical features of pronouns are different and depend on which part of speech the pronoun is a substitute for in the text.

-Pronouns are classified by meaning and by grammatical features.
+Pronouns are classified according to meaning and grammatical characteristics.

 Pronouns are used in speech instead of nouns, adjectives, numerals and adverbs.
-Pronouns help to combine sentences into a coherent text, to avoid repetition of the same words in speech.
+Pronouns help to combine sentences into a coherent text and avoid repetition of the same words in speech.

-An adverb is an independent part of speech denoting a sign of an action, sign, state, rarely an object.
-Adverbs are invariable (with the exception of qualitative adverbs in -o / -e) and adjoin the verb, adjective, another adverb (run fast, very fast, very fast).
+An adverb is an independent part of speech that denotes a sign of an action, attribute, state, or rarely an object.
+Adverbs are unchangeable (with the exception of qualitative adverbs in -o/-e) and are adjacent to a verb, adjective, or another adverb (run quickly, very fast, very quickly).
 In a sentence, an adverb is usually an adverb.

-In rare cases, an adverb can adjoin a noun: racing (the noun has the meaning of action), soft-boiled egg, Warsaw coffee.
+In rare cases, an adverb can be adjacent to a noun: running a race (the noun has the meaning of action), a soft-boiled egg, Warsaw-style coffee.
 In these cases, the adverb acts as an inconsistent definition.

 The classification of adverbs is carried out on two grounds - by function and by meaning.

-The verb is an independent significant part of speech, denoting an action (read), a state (sick), a property (limp), an attitude (equal), a sign (turn white).
+A verb is an independent significant part of speech, denoting an action (read), a state (to be sick), a property (to limp), an attitude (to be equal), a sign (to turn white).

-The grammatical features of the verb are heterogeneous in different groups of verb forms.
-The verb word combines: an indefinite form (infinitive), conjugated (personal and impersonal) forms, non-conjugated forms - participial and participle.
+The grammatical features of the verb are heterogeneous among different groups of verb forms.
+The verb word combines: an indefinite form (infinitive), conjugated (personal and impersonal) forms, inconjugated forms - participles and participles.

-Verbs for speech are very important because they allow you to name various actions.
+Speech verbs are very important because they allow us to name various actions.

 Participle

-Participle as a morphological phenomenon is interpreted in linguistics ambiguously.
+The participle as a morphological phenomenon is interpreted ambiguously in linguistics.
 In some linguistic descriptions, the participle is considered independent part speech, in others - a special form of the verb.

-The participle denotes a sign of an object by action, combines the properties of an adjective and a verb.
+A participle denotes an attribute of an object by action and combines the properties of an adjective and a verb.
 IN oral speech participles are used less frequently than in writing.

-Like the participle, the participle can be considered as an independent part of speech or as special form verb.
+Like the participle, the gerund can be considered as an independent part of speech or as special shape verb.

-A gerund is a special form of a verb that has the following features:
+A gerund is a special form of a verb that has the following characteristics:

 • 1.
-Indicates an additional action, answers the questions what by doing? or doing what?
+Denotes an additional action, answers the questions: what are you doing? or having done what?

 • 2.
 Has the grammatical features of a verb and an adverb.

-Service parts are those parts of speech that, without independent parts of speech, cannot form a sentence and serve to connect independent units or to express additional shades of meaning.
+Functional parts of speech are those that, without independent parts of speech, cannot form a sentence and serve to connect independent units or to express additional shades of meaning.

-The suggestion is service unit speech, which serves to connect the noun, pronoun and numeral with other words in the phrase.
-Prepositions can denote relationships between an action and an object (looking at the sky), an object and an object (a boat with a sail), a sign and an object (ready for self-sacrifice).
+The preposition is service part speech, which serves to connect a noun, pronoun and numeral with other words in a phrase.
+Prepositions can denote the relationship between an action and an object (look at the sky), an object and an object (a boat with a sail), a sign and an object (ready to sacrifice).

-Prepositions do not change, they are not independent members of the sentence.
+Prepositions do not change and are not independent parts of a sentence.

-Linking independent words with each other, prepositions express, together with the endings of independent words, various semantic meanings.
+By connecting independent words with each other, prepositions express, together with the endings of independent words, different semantic meanings.

-A union is an official part of speech that serves to communicate homogeneous members sentences, parts of a complex sentence, as well as individual sentences in the text.
+A conjunction is an official part of speech that serves to communicate homogeneous members sentences, parts of a complex sentence, as well as individual sentences in the text.

-Unions do not change, are not members of the proposal.
+Unions do not change and are not members of the sentence.

-A particle is a service part of speech, which serves to express shades of the meanings of words, phrases, sentences and to form word forms.
+A particle is a service part of speech that serves to express shades of meaning of words, phrases, sentences and to form word forms.

-In accordance with this, the particles are usually divided into two categories - semantic and formative.
+In accordance with this, particles are usually divided into two categories - semantic and formative.

-Particles do not change, are not members of the sentence.
+Particles do not change and are not members of the sentence.

 Interjection

-Interjection is a special part of speech that does not belong either to the group of independent or to the group of service ones.
+An interjection is a special part of speech that does not belong to either the independent group or the auxiliary group.

-An interjection is a part of speech that combines words that express feelings, an impulse to action, or are formulas. speech communication(speech etiquette).
+An interjection is a part of speech that combines words that express feelings, encourage action, or are formulas verbal communication(speech etiquette).

 Remember!
 Words in Russian are divided into large groups - parts of speech.
-Each part of speech answers only its own questions, has its own features, fulfills its role in the sentence.
+Each part of speech answers only its own questions and has its own features, fulfills its role in the sentence.

-1. What parts of speech have you already met in Russian lessons?
+1. What parts of speech have you already become acquainted with in Russian lessons?
 Give examples of these parts of speech.
 Find the parts of speech you don't know in the list below.

 Noun - school,